leonardgoeke/AnyMOD.jl/docs/src/sets.md

 ## Carriers

 The hierarchical tree of energy carriers is defined analogously to regions and time-steps.
-The respective `.csv` table from the example problem is given below.
+The respective `.csv` table from the demo problem is given below.
 Unlike regions and timestep, carrier names are required to be unique.
+Carriers are always represented by the symbol ``C``.

 ```@raw html
 <table class="tabelle2">